Battle of Qingshanli: Background

 After the March 1st Movement of 1919 by Koreans calling for liberation from Japanese occupation, some Korean activists formed an independence army in Manchuria.
-The Japanese government asked China to subdue them but got no substantive result.
+The Japanese government asked China to subdue them, to limited effect.

-On October 2, 1920, the Independence Army raided Hun-ch'un and killed 13 Japanese including the commissioner of the consulate police.
+On 2 October 1920, the Independence Army raided Hun-ch'un and killed 13 Japanese including the commissioner of the consulate police.
 In response, Japan decided to send troops to eastern Manchuria.
-Japan immediately held talks with China, and on October 16 received permission for military action in eastern Jilin from the governor of Jilin.
+Japan immediately held talks with China, and on 16 October received permission for military action in eastern Jilin from the governor of Jilin.

-Status of the battles according to Korean sources
+Combat

 The Japanese forces who joined the expedition were the 28th Brigade of the 19th Division, which was on its way back to Japan, and two units from the 11th and 13th Divisions who had been sent to Vladivostok.
-Among them, only the 19th Division of the Choson Army of Japan, part of the Imperial Japanese Army garrisoned in Korea, launched an actual military operation and the rest contained a lockdown and a demonstration.
+Among them, only the 19th Division of the Choson Army of Japan, part of the Imperial Japanese Army garrisoned in Korea, engaged in combat.
 The 19th Division was deployed to Hunchun (Isobayashi Detachment), Wangqing (Kimura Detachment) and Yanji-Helong (Azuma Detachment).
-The Isobayashi and Kimura detachments engaged in no major combat.
+The Isobayashi and Kimura detachments engaged in no significant conflict.